vetlekise/hugo-site-azure/src/content/post/multi-environment-terraform/index.md

 ![Completed pull request with promotions](workspaces-merge.png)

-## Terragrunt Stacks
+## Terragrunt Explicit Stacks
-As your application grows, its infrastructure often evolves from a single component into a **stack** of several interdependent services; like a virtual network, a database, and the application servers that rely on them.
-The OpenTofu workspace pattern can become cumbersome when managing the deployment order and dependencies of such a stack.
+As your application grows, its infrastructure often evolves from a single component into a **stack** of several interdependent services.
+Managing the deployment order and dependencies of a complex stack with plain OpenTofu/Terraform can become cumbersome.

 This is where Terragrunt, a thin wrapper for OpenTofu and Terraform, becomes essential.
 It excels at managing multi-component applications and keeping your configurations DRY.
+Specifically, the modern **Explicit Stack** pattern provides a powerful "blueprint" model to define and generate your entire infrastructure.

 ### Pros
-- Terragrunt can deploy infrastructure components in the correct order, which is perfect for complex applications with multiple layers (e.g., network, then database, then app).
-- It centralizes configurations like the backend, providers, and even common variables, so you only have to define them once for all your modules.
+- Define an entire stack once in a `terragrunt.stack.hcl` blueprint, then easily create copies for dev, staging, and prod.
+- See the complete composition of an environment in a single, clear blueprint file.
+- Terragrunt builds a deployment graph from your blueprint, automatically ensuring the correct deployment order.
-- It simplifies running commands across multiple modules at once, allowing you to deploy an entire environment with a single command (`terragrunt apply-all`).
+- Plan or apply an entire environment with a single command, like `terragrunt stack run apply`.

 ### Cons
+- Requires learning the advanced blueprint concepts of `unit` blocks, `values`, and the generation process.
+- Auto-generated files in the `.terragrunt-stack` directory can make debugging feel less direct than with simpler models.
-- It introduces another layer of abstraction and its own set of HCL files (`terragrunt.hcl`), which can be overkill for simpler projects.
+- The required structure (`units`, `stacks`) can be overkill for smaller projects.
-- Teams need to learn both Terraform/OpenTofu and Terragrunt's specific syntax and functions, which can slow down onboarding.
-- It's another binary to install, manage, and keep in sync with your Terraform/OpenTofu version, adding a step to your development and CI/CD setup.

 ### Project Structure
-Terragrunt uses a hierarchical repository where each component of your stack is defined in its own folder.
+Terragrunt separates your live infrastructure configuration from your reusable modules.
+Your Terraform modules live in their own versioned Git repositories, while your live infrastructure repository contains the units (`wrappers`) and stacks (`blueprints`).
 ```
 application/
 ├── root.hcl              # Root config (backend, common variables)
 │
+├── units/
+│   ├── resource_group/
+│   │   └── terragrunt.hcl   # Reusable wrapper for a resource_group module
+│   └── storage_account/
+│       └── terragrunt.hcl   # Reusable wrapper for a storage_account module
+│
+└── stacks/
     └── dev/
-    ├── terragrunt.stack.hcl # Defines the entire stack for 'dev'
-    │
-    ├── vnet/
-    │   └── terragrunt.hcl   # Calls the vnet module
-    ├── database/
-    │   └── terragrunt.hcl   # Calls the database module
+    │   └── terragrunt.stack.hcl # THE BLUEPRINT for the 'dev' environment
-    └── app/
+    └── prod/
-        └── terragrunt.hcl   # Calls the app module
+        └── terragrunt.stack.hcl # THE BLUEPRINT for the 'prod' environment
 ```

 ### Configuration Examples